Groups

 If I've learned one thing, it's this: Mortals throw the best parties.
 I've already written you about my friend who would throw a party at the drop of a hat.

 Celestia had never explained how literally true that had been.
 She remembered standing against one wall in Twilight's library, next to a bookcase, getting slightly dizzy from watching brightly-colored ponies with high blood sugar run and fly about the little room.
-It was like being inside the clear plastic globe with the little popping balls in a popular foal's toy.
+It was like being trapped inside one of those clear plastic globes with the little colored balls that popped when a foal pushed it across the floor.
 She'd been trying to teach Twilight to mingle, but Pinkie's parties were not like those in Canterlot.
 Twilight had gone to bed at midnight like a responsible pony, but Celestia was determined to get this mingling thing down.
 "Pinkie," she asked when the earth pony finally paused for a few moments between bounces.
 "Tell me again the purpose of this party?"

 "Sure thing, Princess!
 It's for Jorge!"